Chrisys93/IcarusRepoSEND/README.md

 topologies, cache policies, strategies and result collectors readily available on Icarus.
 Icarus makes it easy to implement new models to use in simulations.

-To implement new models, please refer to the description of the simulator provided in this paper:
+To implement new models, please refer to the description of the original Icarus simulator provided in this paper:

 L.Saino, I. Psaras and G. Pavlou, Icarus: a Caching Simulator for Information Centric